Tzitzit: Interpretations

 Rashi, a prominent Jewish commentator, bases the number of knots on a gematria: the word tzitzit (in its Mishnaic spelling, ציצית) has the value 600.
 Each tassel has eight threads (when doubled over) and five sets of knots, totaling 13.
 The sum of all numbers is 613, traditionally the number of commandments in the Torah.
 This reflects the concept that donning a garment with tzitzyot reminds its wearer of all Torah commandments, as specified in Numbers 15:39.
 (Rashi knots are worn by the majority of Ashkenazic Eastern European Jews.)

 Nachmanides disagrees with Rashi, pointing out that the Biblical spelling of the word tzitzit (ציצת) has the gematria of 590 rather than 600, which upends Rashi's proposed gematria.
 He points out that in the Biblical quote "you shall see it and remember them", the singular form it can refer only to the thread of tekhelet.
 The tekhelet strand serves this purpose, explains the Talmud, for the blue color of tekhelet resembles the ocean, which in turn resembles the sky, which in turn is said to resemble God's holy throne – thus reminding all of the divine mission to fulfill His commandments.
 Nachmanides knots are worn by the majority of Sephardic and Temani (Yemenite) Jews.

 Modern Biblical scholar Jacob Milgrom notes than in ancient Middle Eastern societies, the corner of the garment was often elaborately decorated to "ma[k]e an important social statement", functioning as a "symbolic extension of the owner himself".
 He also notes that the Torah requires tekhelet, normally a royal and priestly color, to be used by all Jews: :The tzitzit are the epitome of the democratic thrust within Judaism, which equalizes not by leveling but by elevating.
 All of Israel is enjoined to become a nation of priests... tzitzit is not restricted to Israel's leaders, be they kings, rabbis or scholars.
 It is the uniform of all Israel."

+Rabbi Leib Mintzberg writes that tzitzit serve as an aesthetic enhancement to clothing, and that the techelet thread is a particularly attractive color.
+He further suggests that wearing dignified clothing can serve as a reminder of one’s status as a servant of God.